 - Preheat oven.
 Preheat oven and butter a 9×13″ baking dish.
 Set aside.

 - Mix ingredients together.
-Combine potatoes, green onions, sour cream, cream of chicken, salt, pepper, 1/4 cup melted butter and cheese in medium bowl.
-Stir, then spread into baking dish.
+In a large bowl, combine thawed diced potatoes, green onions, sour cream, cream of chicken, salt, pepper, 1/4 cup melted butter and cheese.
+Stir, then spread into casserole dish.

 - Add topping.
 Top with extra cheese (if desired) and crushed cornflakes.
 Drizzle remaining melted butter on top.